-- 1. The Bishop Street / Grand Parade junction and public transport interchange should provide a high quality environment for pedestrians and passengers, including ample footpath and waiting area capacity, crossing facilities and waiting facilities (such as seating, shelter and service information).
-All public transport facilities should also provide high quality waiting facilities. - 2.
-In order to mitigate the severance and potential road safety issues caused by level differences and limited crossing opportunities on the Wyattville Link Road, it is essential that every effort is made to maximise connectivity corresponding to key desire lines to/from the Town Centre. - 3.
+- 1. The Bishop Street / Grand Parade junction and public transport interchange should provide a high quality environment for pedestrians and passengers, including signal timing at the crossing facilities which prioritises pedestrian movement, as well as ample footpath and waiting area capacity and waiting facilities (such as seating, shelter and service information).
+High quality waiting facilities should also be provided at all other bus and Luas stops throughout the development area. - 2.
+In order to mitigate the severance issues caused by level differences and limited crossing opportunities on Wyattville Link Road, it is essential that every effort is made to maximise connectivity corresponding to key desire lines to/from the Town Centre. - 3.
 There is an opportunity for the central greenway link through Tully Park to be continued west to link through to Brennanstown Luas Stop. - 4.
 It is recommended that there are pedestrian and cyclist connections through to the N11 (linking to N11 bus routes and residential / employment areas to the north) from the centre of the northern-eastern boundary of the SDZ, corresponding with the desire lines shown in Figure 2.3. - 5.
-It is recommended that alternative pedestrian/cycle routes are provided adjacent to the Wyattville Link Road, from the east and south east of the site (via permeable development blocks linking to the external network), to provide alternatives to using the Wyattville/Grand Parade junction for access to the town centre. - 6.
+It is recommended that alternative pedestrian/cycle routes are provided parallel to Wyattville Link Road, from the east and south east of the site, to provide alternatives to using the Wyattville Link Road/Cherrywood Avenue junction for access to the town centre. - 6.
 Footpath provisions in high volume areas should provide adequate width to comfortably accommodate anticipated pedestrian movements and pedestrian priority may be considered for some links and crossings with reference to the NTA's Traffic Management Guidelines. - 7.
 Lighting provision should provide adequate lighting for footpaths as well as roadways, avoiding any obstruction for pedestrians when positioning lighting columns. - 8.
 Planting and landscaping proposals should not obstruct visibility or sight-lines for pedestrians or create personal safety concerns. - 9.
 There should be high-quality signage and entryway treatments for pedestrian routes, to ensure they are clearly identifiable and legible.
 It would also be preferable to have wayfinding maps at key locations such as town / village centers, parks and public transport stops. - 10.
 Street design should incorporate elements to encourage low vehicle speeds where appropriate, for example on predominantly residential streets, in the vicinity of schools and within town / village centres.
 This could potentially include a change in carriageway surface treatment, signage, narrower vehicle lane widths and the presence of street furniture and landscaping to indicate a pedestrian priority zone.
 The principals of the Design Manual for Urban Roads and Streets (DMURS) must be strictly adhered to in ensuring that best practice design outcomes are achieved. - 11.
 The elements indicated above will need to be integrated in the Urban Form Development Framework especially with regard to the design of the public realm.